LuisAlvar/AzureSecureClientAPISolution/README.md

 # UAT or Pre-Production Environment(s)

 ## <ins>**Azure Key Vault**<ins>
+When you create an Azure Key Vault you give it a name which becomes part of the Vault URL.
+For example, testazuekeyvault: https://testazurekeyvault.vault.azure.net/.
 The main requirement for using Azure Key Vault in your code is to have access to your azure account, this way you can use the DefaultAzureCredential object or need for the token route option.
 ```cs
 new SecretClient(new Uri(AzureVaultURL), new DefaultAzureCredential());